CONTAINER SHIPPING - FCLFULL CONTAINER LOAD

 This often leads many to consider shipping with a local mover that promises to take care of everything.
 We would suggest exercising caution.
 Moving companies network with other companies along the export/import chain and when it gets to CR it is often just handed off to the lowest bidder for clearing, taxes and delivery.
 There are several risk factors here that can lead to months or years of delays:

 The local mover knows nothing of Costa Rican import restrictions and will pack everything in the house.
 Inventories will not be sufficiently specific for declarations.
+Restricted cargo can cost thousands, and months of delay.

 Being the lowest bidder the broker is incentivised to cut corners and e.g. declare items with a lower tax code, skimming the difference, or use the cheapest warehouse where security may not be the best.
 The same applies to the selection of delivery companies.